Burn Notice Characters

 Pyotr Chechik (Peter J. Lucas)

 A Russian KGB turned gangster who had M blow up something of his in ’97 then did 10 years for war crimes all the while vowing to kill MW.
 When released he began working for Fedor Markov (also ex-KGB) and sent Vlad’s extraction team after M. He told M he was living the American Dream – a Ukranian, with Russian teams, German weapons and funding from the west.
 He was captured by M at knifepoint.
 John Beck, his unwitting captive, happened to know his bosses boss and refused to negotiate for his silence so was “handled.”
-Current location: Deceased.

 Seen in episodes: 34